 The removal of wisdom teeth is probably the most common procedure performed by oral and maxillofacial surgeons, and is among the most frequently undertaken surgical procedures in Australia.
 For most people the procedure is straight forward and recovery takes only a few days.
 Impacted wisdom teeth are usually removed under a general anaesthesia, but some are suitable for extraction with local anaesthetic only, depending on patient preference.

-Dr Mouser and Dr Deane will discuss with you the best way of treating your wisdom teeth, and will outline the type of procedure required, including the risks, costs and expected post-operative recovery.
+Dr Mouser, Dr Deane and Dr Thorpe will discuss with you the best way of treating your wisdom teeth, and will outline the type of procedure required, including the risks, costs and expected post-operative recovery.